By Sher Trott Bailey a.k.a World Ruler

 Introduction: Why “I Am the Table” Isn’t the Answer

-In modern relationship discourse, one viral phrase echoes loudly: “I am the table.”
+In modern relationship discourse ( American), one viral phrase echoes loudly: “I am the table.”
 Many women repeat it, often in defiance when asked a simple question by men seeking serious, long-term relationships:

 “What do you bring to the table?”